lbreme/lexepa-sql/README.md

 <h1>How does it work?</h1>
 <p>The Lexepa-Sql library analyzes any file that contains one or more INSERT SQL queries.
 During the analysis a series of callback functions are called to which the elements that constitute the query are passed as arguments.</p>

-<p>We clarify with an example, which is contained in the file <a href="https://github.com/lbreme/lexepa-sql/blob/main/class-example-sql.php">class-example-sql.php</a>, which to make it work is to copy in the root of your project:</p>
+<p>Let's clarify with an example, which is contained in the file <a href="https://github.com/lbreme/lexepa-sql/blob/main/class-example-sql.php">class-example-sql.php</a>, which to make it work is to copy in the root of your project, along with the test file <a href="https://github.com/lbreme/lexepa-sql/blob/main/insert.sql">insert.sql</a>:</p>

 <pre>
 /*